egovelox/mozeidon/README.md

 cd mozeidon-native-app && go build
 ```
 <br/>
-As a firefox native-app, it has to be referenced into your Firefox configuration.
+As a firefox native-app, it has to be referenced into your Firefox or Chrome configuration.

 ### Referencing the native-app into your Firefox configuration